advanced-security/ghas-license-utilization/README.md

 theztefan,thez-org/repo_name2,2023-08-06
 ```

-We will be using the StaffTools UI to generate this report from the Enterprise Settings of our GitHub Enterprise Cloud instance.
+We will be using the Stafftools UI to generate this report.

 ### GHAS status

-We are getting the GHAS status for each repository in an organization by calling `GET /orgs/{org}/repos` API call.
+We obtain the GHAS status for each repository in an organization by calling the `GET /orgs/{org}/repos` API endpoint.

 ## Output report